biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

             else:
                 return ImputeClassifier(base_classifier, trained_imputer)

-    So "learning" goes like this. :obj:`ImputeLearner` will first construct the imputer (that is, call :obj:`self.imputer_constructor` to get a (trained) imputer.
-Than it will use the imputer to impute the data, and call the given :obj:`baseLearner` to construct a classifier.
+    During learning, :obj:`ImputeLearner` will first construct
+    the imputer.
+It will then impute the data and call the given :obj:`baseLearner` to construct a classifier.
 For instance, :obj:`baseLearner` could be a learner for logistic regression and the result would be a logistic regression model.
-If the classifier can handle unknown values (that is, if :obj:`dont_impute_classifier`, we return it as it is, otherwise we wrap it into :obj:`ImputeClassifier`, which is given the base classifier and the imputer which it can use to impute the missing values in (testing) examples.
+If the classifier can handle unknown values (that is, if :obj:`dont_impute_classifier`,
+    it is returned as is, otherwise it is wrapped into :obj:`ImputeClassifier`, which holds the base classifier and the imputer used to impute the missing values in (testing) data.

 .. class:: ImputeClassifier